 Saint-Malo pairs beautifully with a visit to Mont Saint-Michel Abbey, just under an hour's drive away in Normandy, making it easy to experience two of France's most iconic destinations in one trip.

-Browse our Brittany tours
+We invite you to browse our Brittany tours

 ©